Dr. Julie Cantor

-Julie Cantor, MD | JD — Dr. Cantor does just that.
-A faculty member at the UCLA School of Law, creative thinker, and graduate of Stanford University, UC Berkeley School of Law, and the Yale University School of Medicine, Dr. Cantor offers unique perspectives on issues at the intersection of law, medicine, and medical ethics.
-Drawing on academic articles, case law, history, and art, her lectures are engaging multi-media presentations that navigate cutting-edge dilemmas, leaving audiences with a deeper understanding of complex issues and a firmer grasp on potential solutions.
-And she is often called upon by the national and international media to comment on problems that arise where law and medicine meet.
+Dr. Cantor does just that.
+A faculty member at the UCLA School of Law, commentator, and graduate of Stanford University (BA / MA), UC Berkeley School of Law (JD), and the Yale University School of Medicine (MD), Dr. Cantor offers unique perspectives on issues that traverse law, medicine, and medical ethics.
+When she lectures, Dr. Cantor draws on medical evidence, case law, history, and art to create multi-media presentations that navigate cutting-edge dilemmas, leaving audiences with a deeper understanding of complex cases and a firmer grasp on potential solutions.